alfonsof/aws-java-examples/awslambdas3copy/README.md

 *  Create an IAM Policy: ex. `Policy-my-buckets`

+  Content of the IAM policy:

   Changing:

-  * `sourcebucket` with the name of your source bucket.
+  * `sourcebucket` to the name of your source bucket.
-  * `targetbucket` with the name of your target bucket.
+  * `targetbucket` to the name of your target bucket.

-  Content of the IAM policy:

   ```bash
   {